Maintain good records

 Encourage and promote independent living skills at home

 It’s never too soon to seek out social opportunities for your child and begin teaching general safety awareness.

 Speak to your child’s teachers/school staff; local safety personnel; depending on the level of your child’s abilities and what you are looking for.

 To access all available benefits and services you and your child are eligible for.
 Check into Special Needs Trusts to see if this applies to your child.
 As appropriate, investigate and apply for Social Security, Medicaid, Jobs and Family Services, and Bureau for Children with Medical Handicaps.
 Consider Estate Planning.

-The Stark County Board of DD Service and Support Administration Intake dept.
+The Stark County Board of DD Service and Support Administration Department.

 Look into Medicaid and other services Jobs and Family Services may offer you

-Contact Bureau of Children With Medical Handicaps to see what assistance can be provided.
+Contact the Bureau of Children With Medical Handicaps to see what assistance can be provided.